gleal42/My-Favorite-Vim-Commands/README.md

 ## Other interesting

+- :f or ctrl g to see name of curr file being edited
 - :Ex -> Directory mode
 - vimgrep pattern files (e.g. *)
 - cn - jump to the next match.